Test Work, R&D and Flowsheeting - ongoing |

 A novel amine-based CO2 capture process from Shell Cansolv was utilised to capture the CO2 from the boiler flue gas.
 This comprises post-combustion CO2 capture technology by chemical absorption using a modified amine solvent as the absorbent.
 The outstanding feature of this technology is the high steam economy per ton of CO2 produced.

-The entire project was managed by PPTech from technology selection and customisation through process design, detailed design, construction and commissioning.
+The entire project was managed by JordProxa Africa from technology selection and customisation through process design, detailed design, construction and commissioning.
 This complex project was completed within a 22 month period on a complete LSTK contractual basis without a single reportable lost time injury throughout.
 The plant operates very well, meeting and or exceeding all capacity requirements and produces an exceptionally pure CO2 product.

 |